Manimaran1992/Alation_Interview_Framework/README.md

-Alation Interview Framework TestNG Maven
+Avation Interview Framework TestNG Maven

 Precondition:
 Install Maven and Java on your local machine to run the test script.